Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Cougars covered the spread in their only game when favored by 32.5 points or more.

-- Houston has gone over the point total in 54.5% of its opportunities this year (six times in 11 games with a set point total).
+- Houston has hit the over in 54.5% of its opportunities this year (six times over 11 games with a set point total).

-- The Cougars rack up 38.2 points per game, comparable to the 37.9 per matchup the Huskies allow.
+- The Cougars score 38.2 points per game, comparable to the 37.9 per contest the Huskies allow.

-- Houston is 5-1 against the spread and 6-0 overall this season when the team scores more than 37.9 points.
+- Houston is 5-1 against the spread and 6-0 overall this season when the team records more than 37.9 points.

-- The Cougars rack up 417.1 yards per game, 32.9 fewer yards than the 450 the Huskies give up per matchup.
+- The Cougars average 417.1 yards per game, 32.9 fewer yards than the 450 the Huskies allow per outing.

-- In games that Houston totals over 450 yards, the team is 2-1 against the spread and 3-0 overall.
+- Houston is 2-1 against the spread and 3-0 overall when the team amasses over 450 yards.

 - This year, the Cougars have 10 turnovers, three fewer than the Huskies have takeaways (13).